flub78/multitenant/doc/development/development.md

 ### Migrate

-Delete the table from the tenanttest database.
+Delete the table from the tenanttest database, then migrate.

     php artisan tenants:migrate --tenants=test